meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 - Replace the clear quartz or selenite with a lapis lazuli or amethyst crystal
 - A ritual dagger to symbolize the power of the will

-Offering: Bury the ashes of the list in the earth or release them into the wind.
+**Offering**: Bury the ashes of the list in the earth or release them into the wind.

 Ritual Tools: A wand or staff to symbolize the uniting of personal power.